aqiu384/p5r-walkthrough/src/confidants.md

 * Rank 10 NG+ Gift Carryovers: None

 #### Abilities
 Can reveal unknown enemy weaknesses.
-Learns Follow Up and Detective Talk when joining party.
+Learns Follow Up and Smooth Talk (God-type Shadow) when joining party.
 1. -
-2. Detective Eye **(Royal)**: Chance to reveal 1 elemental resistance for an enemy when starting battle.
+2. Sleuthing Instinct **(Royal)**: Chance to reveal 1 elemental resistance for an enemy when starting battle.
 3. -
-4. Detective Gaze **(Royal)**: Chance to reveal all elemental resistances for an enemy when starting battle.
+4. Sleuthing Mastery **(Royal)**: Chance to reveal all elemental resistances for an enemy when starting battle.
 5. -
 6. -
 7. Harisen Recovery: Chance to cure ailments for a party member.